Linux find Command: 32 Examples, From Beginner to Pro Level

 find /home -user username

-Lists all files owned by the given username
+Lists all files owned by the given username in /home.

 9. ๐ Find Files with 0644 Permissions